Israeli annexation of East Jerusalem

-The Israeli annexation of East Jerusalem, known to Israelis as the reunification of Jerusalem, refers to the Israeli occupation of East Jerusalem during the 1967 Six-Day War, and its annexation.
+Israel occupied East Jerusalem during the 1967 Six-Day War and later annexed it.

 Jerusalem was envisaged as a separate, international city under the 1947 United Nations partition plan, but it was divided by the 1948 war that followed Israel's declaration of independence.
 As a result of the 1949 Armistice Agreements, the city's western half came under Israeli control, while its eastern half, containing the Old City, fell under Jordanian control.
 (Note: "Both states treated the respective sectors of Jerusalem under their effective control as forming an integral part of their state territory between 1948 and 1967, and each recognized the other's de facto control in their respective sectors by the signature of the 1949 Jordan-Israel General Armistice Agreement.")
 In 1950, Jordan annexed East Jerusalem as part of its larger annexation of the West Bank.

 Israel occupied East Jerusalem during the 1967 Six-Day War; since then, the entire city has been under Israeli control.
 In Israel, the reunification of Jerusalem is commemorated as Jerusalem Day, an annual holiday.
 In July 1980, the Knesset passed the Jerusalem Law as part of the country's Basic Laws, which declared a unified Jerusalem the capital of Israel, formalizing its effective annexation.
 The United Nations Security Council ruled the law "null and void" in United Nations Security Council Resolution 478.